akihiko47/Parametric-Curves-And-Splines/README.md

 ## Normals calculation
 You have two options to choose from:
-1) 3D normals.
+1) **3D normals**.
 They are calculated using *Frenet normal algorithm* (a rather naive approach), so they are not well suited for mesh generation.
-2) 2D normals.
+2) **2D normals**.
 They lock one coordinate, but allow you to rotate normals.
 These normals are more uniform, so they are better for generating meshes (roads for example).

+Thank you for reading this 😊!